If you see something, do something

 Our theme for this month: “Personal Responsibility”

-Our thought for today: “There are many ways to help your church”
+Our thought for today: “You are responsible for your worldview”

 God bless,